Kantigen/ka-web/docs/important-notes.md

 - No `index.js` or `index.jsx` files.
 - As always: **when in Rome, do as the Romans do.**

-You can run `npm run lint` to make sure everything passes.
-However, it would be much more effective to get ESLint/Prettier integrated with your editor so that you get live feedback.
+You can run `npm run format` to format everything.
+Getting live feedback via integrating Prettier with your editor is helpful as well.

 ## Removal of YUI